AlexMusabelliu/find-a-grave/README.md

 To get those, go to the CMD in windows (search + "CMD") (if you're on MAC and don't know how to use the command line there, I'm sorry, I don't know either) then type the following:

-cd [path name of where you installed this, e.g. C:\User\Downloads\find-a-grave-master] pip install requirements.txt
+cd [path name of where you installed this, e.g. C:\User\Downloads\find-a-grave-main] pip install requirements.txt

 #Usage